 b.
 Washington Plan

-The fee, including fund fees, service fees, and state administrative fees for the year of enrollment funds range from 25 to 38 basis points, plus a $30 annual maintenance fee per account.
-Static portfolio fees range from 25 to 32 basis points
+Fees: The fee, including fund fees, service fees, and state administrative fees for the year of enrollment funds range from 25 to 38 basis points, plus a $35 annual maintenance fee per account.
+For the static GET portfolio program, the fees are factored into the unit purchase price.

 There are many financial considerations to navigating life in Oregon and Washington.
-The states have different tax, estate, and martial laws to navigate, and the details outlined in this financial guide are a snapshot of where things stand today.
+The states have different tax, estate, and marital laws to navigate, and the details outlined in this guide are a snapshot of where things stand today.